 - Create a list of all domains on which you plan to run Flex, so you can ask to enable access for all of them at once.
 Do not forget development, staging and testing instances.

-- Email our support at email@example.com with a request to enable access to from the domains you have collected.
+- Contact our support team with a request to enable access to from the domains you have collected.
 Provide support with account SIDs associated with every domain you need to allow.